Range Map

 The Rockwell Commander 685 is the rare piston-engine derivative of the Commander 690 turboprop airframe, built by Rockwell at the Bethany, Oklahoma factory and FAA type-certificated on September 17, 1971.
 It pairs the larger, pressurized 690 fuselage with twin 435 hp Continental GTSIO-520-F/K geared-and-turbocharged piston engines turning three-blade Hartzell feathering propellers, giving the late-Commander family its only fully pressurized piston cabin twin in the 9,000 lb gross-weight class.
 Production ran from 1971 through 1976 for a total of about 66 airframes.

 The 685 occupied an unusual showroom slot.
-It was offered alongside the turbine 690 with the same cabin, the same systems philosophy, and a markedly lower acquisition cost than its turboprop sibling – but with the GTSIO-520 powerplant economics of a high-output geared turbocharged piston rather than the simpler PT6 or TPE331 turbines that increasingly defined the cabin-class market by the mid-1970s.
-Buyers who chose the 685 over the 690 chose acquisition price over operating simplicity; the market made the opposite choice often enough that the 685 was discontinued after five model years while the 690 series continued in production for another decade.
+It was offered alongside the turbine 690 with the same cabin, the same systems philosophy, and a markedly lower acquisition cost than its turboprop sibling, but with the GTSIO-520 powerplant economics of a high-output geared turbocharged piston rather than the simpler PT6 or TPE331 turbines that increasingly defined the cabin-class market by the mid-1970s.
+Buyers who chose the 685 over the 690 chose acquisition price over operating simplicity; the market made the opposite choice often enough that the 685 was discontinued after six model years while the 690 series continued in production for another decade.

 Key Features for GA Buyers